 Prepare the vinaigrette:

-- Add the ingredients to a blender and blend on high until emulsified.
+- Add the ingredients to a jar.
+Seal the lid and shake until combined.

 Prepare the salad:

-- Pre-heat your grill on high.
-Brush the corn, zucchini and peaches with the 1 tablespoon of oil, and season the corn and zucchini with salt and pepper.
-Reduce heat to medium, and add the corn to the grill and grill for 12-16 minutes, rotating every few minutes until the corn starts to char and is cooked on all sides.
+- Reduce heat to medium and add the corn.
+Grill for 12-16 minutes, rotating every few minutes until the corn starts to char and is cooked on all sides.

-- Once the corn has been on the grill for about 5 minutes, add the zucchini and peaches.
-Grill for 6-8 minutes, flipping at the halfway mark.
+- Once the corn has been on the grill for about 5-7 minutes, add the zucchini and peaches.
+Grill for 6-8 minutes, flipping after 3-4 minutes.
 You’ll want them to be tender but not mushy.

 - Remove the corn, zucchini and peaches from the grill and let cool.
-Once cooled, cut the corn away from the cob and chop the zucchini and peaches into bite-sized pieces.
+Cut the corn away from the cob and chop the zucchini and peaches into bite-sized pieces.

 Notes